nicklockwood/iVersion/README.md

 		//configure iVersion
 		[iVersion sharedInstance].appStoreID = 355313284;
 		[iVersion sharedInstance].remoteVersionsPlistURL = @"http://example.com/versions.plist";
-		[iVersion sharedInstance].localVersionsPlistPath = @"versions.plist";
+		[iVersion sharedInstance].localVersionsPlistPath = @"versions.plist"; //optional
 	}

 The above code represents the minimum configuration needed to make iVersion work, although there are other configuration options you may wish to add (documented below).

 The exact same configuration code will work for both Mac and iPhone/iPad.

-You will also need to add a plist file to your app containing the release notes for the current version, and host another copy on a web-facing server somewhere.
+You will also need to add a plist file to your app containing the release notes for the current version, and host another copy on a public-facing web server somewhere.
 The format for these plists is as follows:

 	<?xml version="1.0" encoding="UTF-8"?>
 	<!DOCTYPE plist PUBLIC "-//Apple//DTD PLIST 1.0//EN" "http://www.apple.com/DTDs/PropertyList-1.0.dtd">